waneal/ecs-daemon-protector/README.md

-# What problem ecs-daemon-protector solve?
+# What problem does ecs-daemon-protector solve?

 When ecs instance set DRAINING, all tasks on the instance accept SIGTERM and will be stopped.
 If you run a log-router(such as fluentd) as DAEMON service, you hope to stop the log-router at last.
 But now, ECS cannot control order of termination for REPLICA and DAEMON.